bootstrapworld/curriculum/lessons/Math/inequalities2-compound/langs/en-us/slides.md

 {layout="Investigate"}
 # Solutions and Non-Solutions of Compound Inequalities {style="font-size:22pt"}

-Once you are familiar with the starter file, you are ready to use it as you practice identifying solutions and non-solutions for compound inequalities.
+Once you are familiar with the @starter-file{inequalities-compound}, you are ready to use it as you practice identifying solutions and non-solutions for compound inequalities.

 - Turn to @printable-exercise{compound-inequality-solutions.adoc}.
-- Explore the compound inequalities listed using the @starter-file{inequalities-compound}, identifying solutions and non-solutions for each.

 ---
 {layout="Investigate"}